Rustam-Z/data-structures-and-algorithms/README.md

     }
 }
 ```
-### Insertion at particular position
+### Insertion at a particular position
 - In this case, we don’t disturb the `head` and `tail` nodes.
 Rather, a new node is inserted between two consecutive nodes.
-- We call one node as `current` and the other as `previous`, and the new node is placed between them.
+- We call one node `current` and the other `previous`, and the new node is placed between them.
-- Two steps we need to insert between `previous` and `currect`:
+- Two steps we need to insert between `previous` and `current`:
     - Pass the address of the new node in the next field of the previous node.
     - Pass the address of the current node in the next field of the new node.
     ```cpp